plaperdr/blink-docker/README.md

 python3 run.py
 ```
 ### Installation ###
+The **downloadFromHub.py** script is now the recommended method of installation.
+It downloads the main images directly from Docker Hub.
-Run the **installContainers.py** script to build Blink from scratch.
+You can also run the **installContainers.py** script to build Blink from scratch.
 The process can take some time depending on your internet connection (download of packages, fonts and plugins).
-You can also run the **downloadFromHub.py** script to download the main images directly from Docker Hub.

 ### Running ###
 Run the **run.py** and it will launch a browsing platform on the fly in a matter of seconds.
 During its first launch, the script checks if the installation was correct, builds the final Docker images and generates two C librairies.
 If the script encounters any problems during this first run, go through the complete installation process again and retry.